How to Teach Sight Words to Children

 Great question.
 With all the riff-raff on the web today, it's important to find out who's behind the writing!
-I have 3 kids, and I have taught all of my children to read well before they were 3 years old.
+I have 4 kids, and I have taught all of my children to read well before they were 3 years old.
+I've also taught children of all ages to read.
 By reading, I mean REAL, PHONETIC reading - as in being able to read any word, sentence, story - regardless of whether the words are familiar to them or not, because they understand the mechanics behind reading, have developed superb word recognition skills, and can decode on the fly when encountering unfamiliar words.

 That is the "STUFF" of super readers!

 I've also taken my years of reading research and experience and distilled it down into a super simple and effective reading program.
 Through my work and reading program, I've helped thousands of parents to successfully teach their children to read.

 With the lists of sight words, most would start with the highest frequency words such as "the", "of", "to", and so on.
 A handful of words can be picked to be taught each week to ensure that the child learns them well and isn't overwhelmed with learning too many words.
 However, this method of word by word "memorization" is far from the ideal way of teaching reading.

 In fact, we say that you do not even have to, and nor should you focus your attention on teaching your child to read through the teaching of sight words.
 Furthermore, in part 3 of this article, we'll explain exactly why it's actually a bad idea!